Simhyeon/r4d/docs/meta.md

 ### TODO

+* [ ] Currently static macro is simply registered as runtime macro...
+Is it respected behaviour or what?

 * [ ] Argument parsing to return a slice of values not a string would be good I guess?
     - This needs to implement cow manipulation and I'm... ok maybe later

+* [ ] Some documentaion is weak, especialy some deterred macros
+* [ ] Try formatting documentation within 80 characters

 : ORDERED :
-1. [x] Debugger step behaviour
-1. [x] Push Trexter on crates.io
-1. [x] Take care about feature collisions
-1. [ ] Push as 3.0.0-rc.5

-2. [ ] Update r4d version in gdengine
+1. [ ] Update r4d version in gdengine
-    - Fix all breaking changes
-    - Add new features that I think are necessary

-3. [ ] Clear re-export of logger methods
+2. [ ] Clear re-exports of logger methods
 3. Push stable 3.0 version

 **Some big todos**